iansltx/gcm-client/README.md

 $nKeyResult = $client->sendToNotificationKey($key, $message); // could use $nkClient to send as well
 ```

-More examples coming soon; in the mean time, take a look at the docblocks of Client and Message for more information.
+Take a look at the docblocks of Client and Message for more information.

-Google recently changed the preferred location of the notification key field for their message-sending endpoint.
+Google changed the preferred location of the notification key field for their message-sending endpoint awhile back.
 This
 library has been updated to the new, non-deprecated, location.
 Additionally, it looks like they're requiring names
 when updating notification keys now; this used to be optional, hence its placement as the last parameter in the calls
 above.

+As of v1.0, this library uses Google's non-deprecated FCM legacy endpoints (their words, not mind), rather than the
+old GCM endpoints that'll go offline on or after May 29th, 2019.
+So, despite the name, this library can be used with
+Firebase Cloud Messaging after May 2019.

 ## Testing